 Assurance activities collectively contribute to the assessment of the overall effectiveness of disaster management in Queensland.
-Disaster management entities can conduct assurance activities on their disaster management arrangements.
+Disaster management entities can conduct assurance activities on their disaster management arrangements, ensuring they meet legislative repsonsibilities as well as community expectations.

 The Office of the Inspector-General of Emergency Management has a legislative requirement to review and assess the effectiveness of disaster management of State, district and local groups.
-This is udertaken through assurance activities.
+This is undertaken through assurance activities.